copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - The Apple of Discord requires a sacrifice of difficulty 7+.
   - The Amulet of Storms requires a sacrifice of difficulty 2+.
 - Bone items now have a +1 damage bonus against ghosts and shades.
+- Saving grace will not alleviate death from falling into open air and splattering on the ground below.

 ### Interface changes